-- Brick Joke: Threeboys tells Warren at the beginning that taking your glasses off while lying to someone makes you seem more truthful.
-Near the end, when he tells Warren that he likes him as he's about to die, Threeboys removes his glasses... then puts them back on and says it again.
+- Brick Joke: Freeboys tells Warren at the beginning that taking your glasses off while lying to someone makes you seem more truthful.
+Near the end, when he tells Warren that he likes him as he's about to die, Freeboys removes his glasses... then puts them back on and says it again.

-- Butt-Monkey: Warren gets the most of abuse, both [[Slapstick Comedy physically]] and psychologically.
+- Butt-Monkey: Warren gets the most of the abuse, both physically and psychologically.